Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

 Events and Activities

-• Interactive experiences at various stalls during community gatherings.
+• Interactive experiences at stalls during various community gatherings.

 New Developments in the Park